cblevins/f20-us-since-1876/_pages/schedule.md

 **W., 9/9: The Progressive Era**
 - *American Yawp*, [Chapter 20: The Progressive Era](http://www.americanyawp.com/text/20-the-progressive-era/) (Part I, II)
-- Each group is assigned a reform movement and a corresponding packet of primary sources.
+- Each group is assigned a reform movement and a corresponding packet of primary sources (see email/Canvas announcement).
 Read the sources and take notes on: What problem are they trying to solve?
 Who are their reforms aimed at helping?
 What are their proposed solutions?
 Whose voices seem left out of this movement?
 [Link to full packet - note that you only take notes on your group.](https://www.dropbox.com/s/7v0ux1w5p6r1ib5/progressive-era-reform-movements.pdf?dl=0)

 **M., 9/14: Environmentalism**
 - Read your primary source packet in preparation for a mock Congressional hearing on proposal to dam Hetch Hetchy Valley